 The expo is open to all students, but only those who check in and have a nametag will be admitted into the event spaces.
 Large instruments and bags are not permitted in the event spaces.
 There will be no space to store these items; please plan accordingly.

 You can register on the day of the expo, but pre-registration is encouraged.
-Pre-registration is now open.
+Pre-registration will open in September 2019.

 - Ableton, Inc.

 - GrooveBoston (GBM6)